uber-archive/job_progress/README.rst

 **Initialize JobProgress**

-Before create or load any job instance, setup up backend and create a session.
+Before creating or loading a job instance, we must setup JobProgress's backend and session.

 .. code-block:: python